callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 So far we learned that `act` function allows tests to wait for all pending React interactions to be applied before we make our assertions.
 When using `act` we get guarantee that any state updates will be executed as well as any enqueued effects will be executed.

-Therefore, we should use `act` whenever the is some action that causes element tree to render, particularly:
+Therefore, we should use `act` whenever there is some action that causes element tree to render, particularly:

 - initial render call - `ReactTestRenderer.create` call
 - re-rendering of component -`renderer.update` call
 - triggering any event handlers that cause component tree render

-Thankfully, for these basic cases RNTL has got you covered as our `render`, `update` and `fireEvent` calls already wrap their calls in sync `act` so that you do not have to do it explicitly.
+Thankfully, for these basic cases RNTL has got you covered as our `render`, `update` and `fireEvent` methods already wrap their calls in sync `act` so that you do not have to do it explicitly.

-Note that `act`calls can be safely nested and internally form a stack of calls.
+Note that `act` calls can be safely nested and internally form a stack of calls.
 However, overlapping `act` calls, which can be achieved using async version of `act`, [are not supported](https://github.com/facebook/react/blob/main/packages/react/src/ReactAct.js#L161).

 ### Implementation

 As of React version of 18.1.0, the `act` implementation is defined in the [ReactAct.js source file](https://github.com/facebook/react/blob/main/packages/react/src/ReactAct.js) inside React repository.
 This implementation has been fairly stable since React 17.0.

 RNTL exports `act` for convenience of the users as defined in the [act.ts source file](https://github.com/callstack/react-native-testing-library/blob/main/src/act.ts).
-That file refers to [ReactTestRenderer.js source](https://github.com/facebook/react/blob/ce13860281f833de8a3296b7a3dad9caced102e9/packages/react-test-renderer/src/ReactTestRenderer.js#L52) file from React Test Renderer package, which finally leads to React `act` implementation mentioned above.
+That file refers to [ReactTestRenderer.js source](https://github.com/facebook/react/blob/ce13860281f833de8a3296b7a3dad9caced102e9/packages/react-test-renderer/src/ReactTestRenderer.js#L52) file from React Test Renderer package, which finally leads to React act implementation in ReactAct.js (already mentioned above).

 ## Asynchronous act